vertica/VerticaPy/docs/source/benchmarks_random_forest.rst

 .. important::

-  Since all tests were failing so the test was abandoned.
+  Since all **Madlib** runs were failing for this size of dataset so the benchmark was abandoned.